RWS/Sdl-Community/README.md

 1. For **Visual Studio 2017**, the SDL plugins templates extension can be downloaded from here: https://marketplace.visualstudio.com/items?itemName=sdl.project-templates-for-trados-studio-2019.
 2. For **Visual Studio 2019**, the SDL plugins templates extension can be downloaded from here:(link to be added after publication was done).

+The Github source code for Visual Studio 2019 templates extension, can be downloaded from: https://github.com/sdl/trados-studio-vs-extension

 ## List of plugins